Penny O'Donnell

-Dr Penny O'Donnell is a bilingual media scholar, author and radio journalist, best known for her research on the implications of digital transformation for journalism employment across world regions, comparative media, and journalism and Southern theory.
+Penny O'Donnell is an Australian media scholar, author and radio journalist.

+She is best known for her research on the implications of digital transformation for journalism employment across world regions, comparative media, and journalism, and Southern theory.

 Biography

 O'Donnell received a Bachelor of Arts (Honours) from University of Melbourne in 1981, a Masters of Social Communication from the Iberoamericana University, Mexico, in 1993 and her PhD from University of Technology, Sydney in 2006.
 A former journalist for the Australian Broadcasting Corporation (ABC), she began lecturing at the School of Journalism at the Central American University in Managua, Nicaragua, before returning to Australia to teach at University of Technology Sydney, receiving a Team Teaching Award for creating new dialogues about race, power, subjectivity, and intercultural communication.
 She joined University of Sydney as Senior Lecturer in International Media and Journalism in 2008, where she is also Degree Director for the Master of Media Practice.
 O'Donnell serves on the Editorial Board of Journalism and Mass Communication Educator and the Advisory Board of Global Media Journal — Australian edition.

 O'Donnell's interest in Central American culture and media started when she made a documentary on the 1985 International Peace March from Panama to Mexico, broadcast on the ABC.
 She returned a year later to Nicaragua for three years and published a book about the experience.
 Death Dreams & Dancing in Nicaragua, is a travel memoir which also provides a case study to demonstrate the importance of radio education for impoverished communities.
 O'Donnell then moved to Mexico City to study a Masters in Social Communication and her research thesis, Dar la palabra al pueblo: La enseñanza-aprendizaje de la comunicación en Nicaragua durante la Revolución Popular Sandinista (Giving the word to the people: the teaching-learning of communication in Nicaragua during the Sandinista Popular Revolution), was later published by the Iberoamericana Universidad, Mexico and is cited in the Encyclopedia of Social Movement Media.

 In 1995, after returning to Australia, she co-authored the book Australians against racism: Testimonies from the anti-apartheid movement in Australia.
 In 2012 she co-authored a monograph, Journalism at the Speed of Bytes: Australian Newspapers in the 21st Century, about what the transition to digital-first news production means for the future of newspapers, professional journalists, and news quality.

 O'Donnell has co-presented submissions to Australian government inquiries into the media and journalism, including Hon R Finklestein's 2012 inquiry into media regulation, the 2017 Future of Public Interest Journalism Inquiry, and in 2018 the Select Committee on the Future of Work and Workers.

 O'Donnell is a member of: